Volvo Cars feels margin pressure from U.S.-China tariff war

 Volvo said its operating profit increased by 0.9 percent to 14.2 billion Swedish crowns ($1.5 billion) although its margin fell to 5.6 percent from 6.7 percent.
 This was despite its 2018 revenue rising by 21 percent to 252.7 billion Swedish crowns.

-Volvo has been on a growth path under Geely’s umbrella, with four straight years of record sales, aided by its steady push into premium automobiles, pitted it against Daimler’s Mercedes-Benz and its fellow German rival BMW.
+Volvo has been on a growth path under Geely’s umbrella, with five straight years of record sales, aided by its steady push into premium automobiles, pitted it against Daimler’s Mercedes-Benz and its fellow German rival BMW.

 The Swedish-based firm postponed plans for a listing last year, citing the adverse impact of the tariff war and an industry downturn, while also taking on the costs of retooling its factories in an effort to limit the negative tariff impact.